BrendanNolan/community/notes.md

 Ordinal numbers seem to work out of the box for repeating commands.
 So you can say "whale forty fifth" to press 'w' five times.

+core/keys/ dir (in particular the core/keys/keys.py and core/keys/keys.talon) files are worth looking at.